carebnb-app/apidocs/source/includes/_chatbot.md

 -------- | -------
-API_KEY | An exclusive API key generated for each partner PROPERTY_ID | The property ID registered on Carebnb RULE | A list of all rules is retrieved by "Get all" in "House rules" section RULE_ANSWER | "no", "yes" or "maybe"
+API_KEY | An exclusive API key generated for each partner PROPERTY_ID | The property ID registered on Carebnb RULE | A rule per se.
+A complete list of rules is retrieved by "Get all" in "House rules" sub-section RULE_ANSWER | "no", "yes" or "maybe"